 I do my best to manage my occasional stress without involving food using natural remedies like herbal supplements and yoga.
 However, when I do notice I’m having a craving that doesn’t directly align with my nutritional goals, I will occasionally give in to the craving — in moderation of course!
 I don’t believe in cutting anything out of your diet if it doesn’t affect the ‘big picture’ of ones’ overall health.
 A half of a cookie or a bite of that carrot cake rather than the whole thing shuts my brain up and cuts the craving.
 I also like healthy treats — guilt free options sweetened with stevia with a high protein and high fiber count.
 Be sure to have a high-protein breakfast, which can help control the release of hormones that can cause snack cravings later on.

 Always get a good night’s sleep.
 If restful sleep is an issue for you, consider a Melatonin supplement.
 Melatonin is a hormone naturally produced in the body that is closely involved in the natural sleep cycle.*

-St. John’s Wort has been used for centuries as a tonic and is clinically proven helps to promote mental well-being and a peaceful mood for anyone experiencing occasional anxiety and everyday stress.*
+St. John’s Wort has been used for centuries as a tonic and helps to promote mental well-being and a peaceful mood for anyone experiencing occasional anxiety and everyday stress.*